 A creature cannot be subjected to this effect more than once for 24 hours.
 You can only affect one creature with this ability at any given time.

 Ice Statues.
-At 14th level, whenever you a target of your mage spells is restrained by having their speed reduced to 0 by the chilled condition, they are also incapacitated for the duration of the chilled condition.
+At 14th level, whenever a target of your mage spells becomes restrained by having their speed reduced to 0 by the chilled condition, they are also incapacitated for the duration of the chilled condition.
 Against such targets, your frost bolt cantrip is automatically a critical hit if it successfully hits, but the chilled condition ends prematurely (and is not applied for frost bolt).

 Also, whenever you deal damage to a creature that exceeds one-half their maximum hit points at once, they are both restrained and incapacitated for one hour (or until they thaw out, whichever comes first).
 Both effects end prematurely if the target is hit.